China Maintains Stable Grain Production: Official - UrduPoint

 China Maintains Stable Grain Production: Official

-BEIJING, (UrduPoint / Pakistan Point News - 11th May, 2023 ) :China has maintained steady development in terms of its grain production, said Cong Liang, head of the National Food and Strategic Reserves Administration, at a press conference Thursday.
+BEIJING, (UrduPoint / Pakistan Point News - 12th May, 2023 ) :China has maintained steady development in terms of its grain production, said Cong Liang, head of the National Food and Strategic Reserves Administration, at a press conference.

 The country's staple food self-sufficiency rate is above 100 percent, Cong said at the press conference hosted by the State Council Information Office, adding that cereal self-sufficiency rate stands above 95 percent.